tdeleon/Relax/Sources/Relax/Relax.docc/Request/DefiningRequests.md

 If no configuration is specified, then the configuration will be inherited from the requests parent ``APIComponent``.
 If the request is standalone (not linked to a parent), then a [`default`](<doc:Request/Configuration-swift.struct/default>) configuration will be used.

 See <doc:DefiningAPIStructure> for more on inheritance.

+### Decoding Data

+When decoding received data from the request, the ``Request/decoder`` property on the request will be used.
+This property defaults to either the ``APIComponent/decoder-74ja3`` of the parent if linked, or `JSONDecoder()` if not.
+You can override this for a particular request by specifying a different value for the ``Request/decoder`` property.

+See <doc:DefiningAPIStructure> for more on inheritance.